 Davey Awards: Silver (x5)

-Reddit avatars were brought to life for the first time in the original comedy series The I.T.
-Squad, with each episode based on real conversations and trending topics from the I.T. community.
+We brought Reddit avatars to life for the first time in the original comedy series The I.T.
+Squad—with each episode inspired by real conversations and trending topics from the I.T. community.

 Shorty Awards: Winner (x2)